EvernodeXRPL/evernode-beta-resources/README.md

 # Evernode Beta Resources

-Welcome to the **Evernode Beta Resources** repository!
-This repository contains the essential resources needed for `Ubuntu 24.04` upgrade relaed testings of Evernode.
+Welcome to the **Evernode Beta Resources** repository for `Evernode Ubuntu 24.04` Beta testing.
+This repository contains the essential resources needed for `Evernode Ubuntu 24.04` upgrade..
 You'll find various scripts, binaries, and configurations required to get started and participate in the beta testing phase.

 ## Announcements